The Rohingya refugee crisis

 The need for humanitarian training in Cox’s Bazar

 Bangladesh is a country prone to natural disasters such as floods and cyclones, and the humanitarian community is well trained to respond to such events, but not to handle a refugee crisis of this scale.
-This is a new type of crisis that volunteers and aid workers have to wrangle with, and many of them do not have the experience, knowledge and skills to be able to address the ongoing and increasing needs of the refugee population.
+This is a new type of crisis that volunteers and aid workers have to wrangle with, and many of them do not have the experience, knowledge and skills to address the ongoing and increasing needs of the refugee population.

 Some frontline aid workers have no previous experience working with refugees and therefore are not aware of the principles and standards necessary to provide an effective humanitarian response in this context.
-Developing new ways of working and strengthening the humanitarian knowledge and skills of frontline staff has therefore become a necessity.
+Developing new ways of working and strengthening the humanitarian knowledge and skills of frontline staff is therefore a necessity.

 Delivering Humanitarian Essentials training in Cox’s Bazar